Advice on handing in your notice:

 Handling a Counter Offer:

-While it is flattering to get a counter offer, if you find yourself in this situation, try and take the emotion out of the situation and think objectively.
+While it is flattering to get a counter offer, if you find yourself in this situation, try to take the emotion out of the situation and think objectively.
 Research indicates that employees who accept counter offers tend to be back on the jobs market within six months, so if you’ve already secured a suitable career move, you could spare yourself the hassle of starting from scratch to look for a new role once again.